chazingtheinfinite/intro-to-data-science/project-ideas/README.md

 The analysis should be completed over both the dimension of time (repeated for each version of the census) as well as over the dimension of space (repeated for each province/territory).

+---

-### Analyses of Campus-Base IoT Sensor Data Streams
+## Project 4: Analyses of Campus-Base IoT Sensor Data Streams

 TODO

 ---

-### Undefined Project Ideas
+## Undefined Project Ideas

 Students are welcome to consider these topic ideas and fully research them for project feasability before commiting to one of these ideas:
- - Scrape the data-rich [Climate Action Tracker](https://climateactiontracker.org) website for country-specific emmision/climate policy data and correlate with governmental  political leaning.
+ - *Project "Political Climate"*: Scrape the data-rich [Climate Action Tracker](https://climateactiontracker.org) website for country-specific emmision/climate policy data and correlate with governmental  political leaning.
  - TODO

+---

 ## Links to Resources on Useful Topics (and Unique Analysis Methods)